marcglasberg/asyncredux.com/flutter/basics/async-actions.md

 ## Converting Sync to Async

-In IntelliJ, to convert the reducer from sync to async, press `Alt+ENTER` and select `Convert to async function body`.
+To convert a reducer from sync to async in IntelliJ or Android Studio on Windows or Linux, press `Alt + Enter` inside the `reduce()` method and choose Convert to async function body.
+On macOS the shortcut is `Option + Enter`, and the same option appears.

+In VS Code on both Windows and Mac there is no quick fix, so you must do it manually by changing `AppState? reduce()` to `Future<AppState?> reduce() async` and making sure the method returns a `Future<AppState?>`.

 ## One important rule

 When your reducer is async (i.e., returns `Future<AppState?>`) you must make sure you **do not return a completed future**, meaning all execution paths of the reducer must pass through at least one `await` keyword.

-In other words, don't return a Future if you don't need it.
+In other words, **don't return a Future if you don't need it**.

 If you don't follow this rule, Async Redux may seem to work ok, but will eventually misbehave.